qqxproject/qqX/README.md

 - Upgrades to new web pages

-Plus downstream fixes for Quickemu issues:
+Plus downstream fixes for current Quickemu issues:

 - Qemu version 10.0.0